PrincetonLIPS/lipsutils/docs/cluster-utils/apptainer.rst

 Interoperating Docker and Apptainer
 ===================================

-This page assumes you have a ``Dockerfile`` for an associated docker container which with you've been developing on a local machine or LPC.
+This page assumes you have a ``Dockerfile`` for an associated docker container with which you've been developing on a local machine or LPC.
 If you're unfamiliar with docker or containers in general, check out :doc:`../tutorials/docker` for an introduction.

 To use the Princeton Research Clusters, you must also develop at least a basic familiarity with `Apptainer <https://apptainer.org/>`_, another containerization platform which is preferred on academic clusters.

-This page describes how to migrate a ``Dockerfile`` to an analagous Apptainer build file, which is used to derive an Apptainer image to run your code on a Princeton research cluster.
+This page describes how to migrate a ``Dockerfile`` to an analogous Apptainer build file, which is used to derive an Apptainer image to run your code on a Princeton research cluster.

 Example
 -------